sai-educ/TeachBound/README.md

 ## Introduction

 EduBoard is a digital whiteboard application designed to foster creativity, collaboration, and dynamic interaction in educational and professional settings.
 Whether you're sketching out ideas, organizing thoughts with sticky notes, or annotating concepts, EduBoard provides a flexible and user-friendly canvas for your digital workspace.
-Our aim is to offer a streamlined and accessible alternative for users seeking a straightforward digital whiteboard experience.
+My aim is to offer a streamlined and accessible alternative for educators and learners seeking a straightforward digital whiteboard experience.

 ## Purpose and Vision